SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 GET /ap1/v1/certificate/{uln}/{familyName}/{standard}
 ```

-Request can either use numeric "standardCode" (LARS Standard code) or "standardReference" (IFA STxxxx reference) for {standard}.
+Request can either use numeric "standardCode" (LARS Standard code) or "standardReference" (IFA STxxxx reference) for \{standard}.

-**Response** code indicates sucess or failure of the request.
+**Response** code indicates success or failure of the request.

 Response 403, with message text
 ```json